stellanyambura/memes-app/README.md

 2) Create a new branch with a descriptive name
 3) Make your changes and commit them
 4) Open a pull request and describe the changes you've made

+## Installation
+- In order to run the application, you will need to have Node.js and npm (Node Package Manager) installed on your machine
+- Clone the repository `git clone git@github.com:stellanyambura/memes-app.git`
+- cd into working directory
+- Run `npm install`
+- Run `npm start`